First Time Renting or Buying

 Another rule that is worth knowing about.

 Some parks will limit you to renting only one lot.
-What
+What that

-door and then decide to rent out your older unit.
+then decide to rent out your older unit.

 It can even mean that when you buy a different park

-model in the park you need to immediately have yours sold or
+model in the park you need to immediately have yours sold or you

-Of course park operators will generally be reasonable but it
+Of course park operators will generally be reasonable but it can

-can also be a rule that hits you by surprise.
+also be a rule that hits you by surprise.

 Planning to Buy a